Skip to content

 sunrise in Xingping Damianshan

-Damianshan is “my secret place” and honestly it’s also the place with the best view of the Li River.
-Hardly anyone knows about it and if you decide to get there you will be
+Damianshan is “my secret place”; honestly, it’s also the place with the best view of the Li River.
+Hardly anyone knows about it, and if you decide to get there, you will be

 the only person (unless this article goes viral).

-The main reason why it’s not so famous is that: it’s hard to find it and quite tiring to get to the top of the mountain.
-The best way to find him is to stay in this guesthouse owned by the man who built the path that leads to the top of the mountain (he spent his own money to do it and he doesn’t even ask to pay an entrance fee, unlike Xianggong Hill).
+The main reason it’s not so famous is that it’s hard to find and quite tiring to get to the top of the mountain.
+The best way to find him is to stay in this guesthouse owned by the man who built the path that leads to the top of the mountain (he spent his own money to do it, and he doesn’t even ask to pay an entrance fee, unlike Xianggong Hill).

 To avoid getting lost while still dark, I decided to hike the mountain the day before the shooting.
-Finding the path is not too difficult in daylight but in the early morning, it’s not that easy.
+Finding the path is not too difficult in daylight, but it’s not that easy in the early morning.
 So my suggestion is to either do what I did or ask to be accompanied early in the morning by someone working at the hotel I mentioned before, but it might cost you up to 200RMB.

-If you want to go on your own, once you arrive at the guesthouse ask someone working there to show you the beginning of the trail (about 5 minutes from there).
+If you want to go alone, once you arrive at the guesthouse, ask someone working there to show you the beginning of the trail (about 5 minutes from there).
 Keep following the trail.
-For the first part, you’ll be surrounded by pomelo and lime trees.
+You’ll be surrounded by pomelo and lime trees for the first part.

 damianshan sentiero

-After about 20 minutes you will reach the end of the area where the pomelo trees grow and you’ll enter into a small forest.
-After 5 minutes you will get to the places shown in the picture below.
+After about 20 minutes, you will reach the end of the area where the pomelo trees grow and enter a small groove.
+After 5 minutes, you will get to the places in the picture below.
 Turn left.

 daminashan path

 You can’t get lost: about 50 meters after turning left you’ll see the beginning of the concrete steps that will accompany you until the top of the mountain.
-The path is very steep but entirely cemented: not too difficult but very tiring.
-Towards the end you will have to climb these iron steps:
+The path is steep but entirely cemented: not too difficult but tiring.
+Towards the end, you will have to climb these iron steps:

 After about an hour from the beginning of the trail, you will reach the top of the mountain.
 Continue until you get to the end of the path.
-You will find a concrete platform and in front of you one of the most beautiful views in China and, I would say, in the world.
+You will find a concrete platform and one of the most beautiful views in China and, I would say, worldwide.

 sunrise in Xingping Damianshan

-Regarding the camera and lenses to bring with you, you can follow the same suggestions I gave for Xinggong hill.
+Regarding the camera and lenses to bring, you can follow the suggestions I gave for Xinggong Hill.

 Sunset in Laozhai (老寨山)